fawazahmed0/Motorcycle-Sound-Mod-Using-Arduino/README.md

 My Arduino Program is increasing the pitch and at the same time volume of bike sound file.
 This gives us the effect of a motorcycle.
+Use the program in Arduino IDE

 Program is based on Arduino Mega, you can also use this program in other boards ,by doing some modifications.